-Aside from cost considerations, there are many other factors at play during a siding replacement.
-Let our siding experts at Woodbridge Home Exteriors explain if you should time your window replacement alongside getting new siding.
+Aside from cost considerations, many other factors are at play during a siding replacement.
+Let our siding experts at Woodbridge Home Solutions explain if you should time your window replacement alongside getting new siding.

 The Moisture Barrier

-Your windows usually have a moisture barrier installed underneath its frame to further improve its performance.
+Windows for your home usually have a moisture barrier installed underneath their frame to improve their performance further.
 This barrier often extends well past the frame and into your siding.
-Sometimes, contractors might find it necessary to cut through the siding to properly place the moisture barrier.
+Sometimes, contractors might find it necessary to cut through the siding to place the moisture barrier properly.
 The end result is not as bad as you might imagine, but it can leave your siding looking a little bit “scared.”
 That’s why experts recommend installing replacement windows first before getting new siding.

 Perhaps the biggest obstacle to doing two home improvement projects at the same time is the cost.
 Replacing siding can be expensive on its own without having to deal with the cost of the window installation.
-Experts recommend doing the windows first and siding second if you’re strapped for funds.
-The only exception to this rule is if your siding is in too bad a shape that it needs to be replaced immediately.
+Experts recommend doing the windows first and the siding second if you’re strapped for funds.
+The only exception to this rule is if your siding is too bad a shape, it needs to be replaced immediately.

 Vinyl siding and windows can both affect the energy efficiency of your home.
 This is one reason to take on replacing both at the same time.
 The benefits to your energy savings can be bigger and better by upgrading your siding and windows with each other.